jmettraux/aachen/src/cae__background.md

 <!-- .background -->
 ### Slave

-A slave, born into slavery or forced into it by war or debt.
+Born into slavery or forced into it by war or debt.
+The character could be the servant of one of the characters in the party, or it could have become free through escape or manumission.
-She or he managed to become from through manumission or escape.
-Or the character is the servant of another character in the party.

 <!-- clear -->

 <!-- .background -->
 | 3                | d6 | Growth      | d8 | Learning   |